 Stockton is a tiny borough located in the state of New Jersey.
-With a population of 498 people and just one neighborhood, Stockton is the 499th largest community in New Jersey.
-Much of the housing stock in Stockton was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 494 people and just one neighborhood, Stockton is the 499th largest community in New Jersey.
+Stockton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Housing costs in Stockton are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Stockton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Stockton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Stockton is a borough of professionals, managers, and service providers.
 There are especially a lot of people living in Stockton who work in management occupations (13.48%), teaching (9.74%), and computer science and math (7.49%).

 Also of interest is that Stockton has more people living here who work in computers and math than 95% of the places in the US.